 Looking for a new homemade BBQ sauce?
 Try making it with your favorite cola with Cola BBQ Sauce!

 Zesty Cola BBQ Sauce is delicious on anything grilled including chicken, ribs, brisket and pulled pork.
-It only takes 10 minutes to make!
+It only takes 10 minutes to make.
+Seriously- no sweat.

 I admit it, I had my doubts.
-I had heard of Coke Ham in the crockpot and Coke BBQ Sauce, 7-UP Biscuits and so on, but the thought of cooking with soda just baffled me.
+I had heard of Coke Ham in the crockpot and Coke BBQ Sauce, 7-UP Biscuits, even 7 Up cake, and so on, but the thought of cooking with soda just baffled me.

-The logic makes sense.
-It has syrup, sugar, that helps tenderize and also flavor meats, especially those that are particularly stringy.
+But the logic makes sense.
+It has syrup (sugar) that helps tenderize and also flavor meats, especially those that are particularly stringy.
 So I finally tried it.
+Any homemade BBQ sauce has some sort of sugar whether it be brown, molasses, maple or other varieties.

 And BBQ sauce comes in a wide variety of taste, base and color, so why not?
 This particular sauce is more smokey and sweet than spicy and hot.